 In May 2017, the Palestinian team Hamas provided a paper that suggested the formation of a Palestinian state with Jerusalem as its capital.

 Nevertheless, the group refused to recognize Israel as a state, so the Israeli federal government promptly rejected the idea.
 You should not feel depressed because going to Jerusalem is not that dangerous as you might think!

 On December 2017 President Donald Trump and the White House announced that the United States recognizes Jerusalem as the capital of Israel and moved its embassy to Jerusalem.

 On the other hand, the United Nations, part of the European Union countries and other diplomatic missions of some Muslim countries do not recognize Jerusalem as the capital of Israel.

 Now that you plan to travel to Israel and visit Jerusalem Israel you are probably wondering how to move around.

 The most effective methods to get around Jerusalem are on foot or by taxi.
 Much of the city’s top destinations are within walking distance of one another within or simply past the Old City wall surfaces.
 When you want to go further from your hotel taxis are incredibly convenient (maybe a little pricey).

-The transport company called Egged provides public bus solution within the city as well as numerous points around Jerusalem.
+The transport company called Egged provides public bus solutions within the city as well as at numerous points around Jerusalem.

 Egged has also shuttle buses to Ben Gurion International Airport Terminal (TLV), which is located about 38 miles northwest of Jerusalem on the borders of Tel Aviv.